CongL3/CongL3/README.md

 iOS Engineer
 ------------

 I like to think I'm a relaxed and diligent individual.
 With a mantra of gravitating towards the positive.
-Start iOS Development in 2014 and have loved it ever since.
+Started iOS Development in 2014 and have loved it ever since.
 Still one today and I Imagine I will be one as long I can.

 * 🌍  I'm based in the UK.
 * 🚀  I'm currently working with my wife of our little [Anniversary Tracker](http://congl3.github.io/AnniversaryTrackerApp/) app.
 (Super proud about the 100k downloads so far)